Remote Education

 How will you check whether my child is engaging with their work and how will I be informed if there are concerns?

-Throughout the week, teachers will be communicating either via email, telephone or Teams/Tapestry with children and parents.
+Throughout the week, teachers will be communicating either via email, telephone or Teams/SeeSaw with children and parents.
 Each week we expect to receive at least 3 pieces of learning from across the curriculum.
-For EYFS, we hope to receive one upload to Tapestry a week.
+For EYFS, we hope to receive one upload to SeeSaw a week.
 This upload will include an outline (with pictures and videos if appropriate) of the learning activities and play that the children have engaged with.
 Teachers will be keeping a record of who they have contact with throughout the week and the learning that they have received.
 Where teachers have a concern about welfare or about the engagement with learning, they will work alongside the Senior Leadership Team to identify how best we can support the parent and child.

 How will you assess my child’s work and progress?